thec3uk/pco-kiosk/README.md

 In short it does the following when clicked:

-* Go Fullscreen
+- Open a new window at fullscreen
-* Update the page CSS to rearrange items and increase font-size
+- Update the page CSS to rearrange items and increase font-size
+- Switch the layout to fullscreen

+## Todo

+- Shift to second screen, if this is possible (test the current code first)
+- Open planning center (given a service id or link)